 Randall J. Scott currently serves as President and Chief Executive Officer of the Company.
 Mr. Scott is a metallurgical engineer with over 35 years of experience in the mining industry.
 His experience includes leading performance teams in operations, administration, project development, program management, business development and major improvement initiatives.
 Mr. Scott was appointed as a director of the Company in February 2012 and as President and Chief Executive Officer in December 2011.
-Mr. Scott previously worked for Thompson Creek Metals Company Inc. as Vice President, Corporate Responsibility and Strategy from May 2011 to November 2011, as Director, Strategic Management from August 2010 to May 2011 and as Project Sponsor, Enterprise Resource Planning Implementation from January 2010.
+Mr. Scott previously worked for Thompson Creek Metals Company Inc. as Vice President, Corporate Responsibility and Strategy from May 2011 to November 2011, as Director, Strategic Management from August 2010 to May 2011 and as Project Sponsor, Enterprise Resource Planning Implementation from January 2010 to August 2010.
+Prior to that, he served as Vice President of Metals Norwest Corporation during January 2010.
 From 2002 until 2009, he served as the Principal Real Estate Agent and Team Leader for Scott Home and Land Real Estate Team.
-Mr. Scott held senior management positions with Cyprus Metals Company from 1995 to 2001, and prior to that Mr. Scott held senior management positions with Cyprus Metals Company from 1989 until 1995.
+Mr. Scott held senior management positions with Cyprus Amax Coal Company and RAG American Coal Company from 1995 to 2001, and prior to that Mr. Scott held senior management positions with Cyprus Metals Company from 1989 until 1995.
 Mr. Scott received his Bachelor of Science degree in metallurgical engineering from the Colorado School of Mines and his Masters of Business Administration from the University of Arizona.